Career consultation support services

 - What is one way the content of this assignment might be helpful in a work context?

 - Instead of, or in addition to, the more traditional forms of communicating learning, have students:

 - Submit their work in the form of a memo, executive summary, press release, abstract, policy brief, professional letter or grant application.

-- Prepare an elevator pitch to practice at a career fair or attend a career fair and write a cover letter for a position they find interesting.
+- Prepare an elevator speech to practice at a career fair or write a cover letter for a position they find interesting.

-- Have students conduct an “informational interview” in their field of interest or with another professor and present/report on the experience.
+- Have students participate in a career conversation with someone in their field of interest or with another professor and present/report on the experience.

 - Assign students to conduct occupational research.

 LinkedIn Learning is an on-demand video learning platform.
 With over 16,000 videos and new ones being added weekly, there is a lot of quality content available.
 Free access to LinkedIn Learning is provided to all UW students, staff, and faculty by the Student Technology Fee.